smart-data-models/dataModel.WasteManagement/README.md

 - [WasteContainerModel](https://github.com/smart-data-models/dataModel.WasteManagement/blob/master/WasteContainerModel/README.md).
 A model of waste container which captures the static properties of a class of containers.

+- [WasteObserved](https://github.com/smart-data-models/dataModel.WasteManagement/blob/master/WasteObserved/README.md).
+This entity models a single collection of Waste.

 ### Contributors
-[Link](https://github.com/smart-data-models/dataModel.WasteManagement/blob/master/CONTRIBUTORS.yaml) to the 5 current contributors of the data models of this Subject.
+[Link](https://github.com/smart-data-models/dataModel.WasteManagement/blob/master/CONTRIBUTORS.yaml) to the 7 current contributors of the data models of this Subject.

 ### Contribution